MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 ### Check the Launchpad service account

-The default service account might be NT Service\$SQL2016 or NT Service\$SQL2017.
-The final few characters might vary, depending on your SQL instance name.
+The default service account might be "NT Service\$SQL2016" or "NT Service\$SQL2017".
+The final part might vary, depending on your SQL instance name.

 The Launchpad service (Launchpad.exe) runs by using a low-privilege service account.
 However, to start R and Python and communicate with the database instance, the Launchpad service account requires the following user rights: